PhilippZie/PhilippZie/README.md

 - 👋 Hi, I’m Philipp
 - 👀 I’m interested in Rendering, Game Development and Renewable Energies
-- 🌱 I’m currently learning Unity and trying to develop some small games
+- 🌱 I’m currently learning Unity & Godot and am trying to develop some small games